manoel-lopes/clean-forum-node-api/README.md

 ## 🏗️ Design Patterns

-- **Repository**: Decouples the business logic from the data access layer.
-Interfaces are defined in the `application` layer and implemented in the `infra` layer.
-- **Dependency Injection**: Dependencies are injected into classes (e.g., use cases, controllers) through their constructors, promoting loose coupling and testability.
-- **Factory**: Used to create instances of controllers and their dependencies in the `main/factories` directory.
-- **Adapter**: The `util/adapt-route.ts` file adapts our controllers to be compatible with Fastify's route handling.
-- **Strategy**: Different caching strategies or other services can be implemented and swapped without changing the core logic.
+- **Repository**: Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.
+- **Factory**: Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+- **Adapter**: Allows objects with incompatible interfaces to collaborate.
+- **Strategy**: Lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

 ## 🧪 Test Patterns